SixArm/unix-shell-script-kit/README.md

 ### die

-die: print error message to stderr, then exit with error code 1.
+Print error message to stderr, then exit with error code 1.

 ```sh
 die 1 "my message"